Additional Time to Evaluate Head & Neck Injuries Among Wrestling Rule Changes

-Changes related to out-of-bounds and inbounds calls, along with rules dealing with uniforms and sportsmanship, were among the rules revisions recommended by the National Federation of State High School Associations (NFHS) Wrestling Rules Committee at its April 2-4 meeting in Indianapolis.
-All rules changes were subsequently approved by the NFHS Board of Directors.
+This revision in injury time in Rule 8-2-4 is one of 17 rules changes recommended by the National Federation of State High School Associations (NFHS) Wrestling Rules Committee at its April 3-5 meeting in Indianapolis.
+All recommendations were subsequently approved by the NFHS Board of Directors.

 NFHS Wrestling Rules Book 2018-19